TDT4265-Group32/Project/README.md

 Here, it is assumed that the Tensorboard is located in "localhost:6006" on the remote server and it is forwarded to the local "6006" port.
 When connected, the tensorboard can be accessed locally in "localhost:6006".

+## Train, Validation and Test set

+* Test set is chosen to be from frame 201 to frame 301 (the mentioned frames are included).
+* All other remaining images are in the "datasets/NAPLab-LiDAR/images" folder which is free to be partitioned into "train" and "val" folders through "src/YOLOv8/utils/partition_dataset.py"